 Designer drugs, also known as club drugs, are often used in nightclubs and at parties by individuals looking to enhance their experience.
 However, these substances can cause lasting damage.
 The short and long-term side effects of designer drugs should not be overlooked — even if drug use is rare.
 If you or a loved one is struggling with the use of club drugs or other addictive substances, you should learn everything you can about the dangers they may pose.
-Read on here for an overview of the side effects of LSD, ketamine, ecstasy, and more from the experts at Ascend.
+Read on here for an overview of the side effects of LSD, k, ecstasy, and more from the experts at Ascend.

 What Are Designer Drugs?

 Designer drugs are synthetic substances that produce powerful effects on the brain and body.
 Examples of these drugs can include:

 - Gamma Hydroxybutyrate (GHB)

 Designer drugs can cause individuals who take them to feel euphoria or to experience pleasant hallucinations, but there can also be dangerous or harmful side effects of designer drugs.

 The Dangers of Designer Drugs

 One reason why designer drugs can be dangerous is that it can be difficult to tell if they are laced with any other substances.
 Because these drugs aren’t regulated, they can be more potent than you might expect.
 This can lead to an overdose or other issues.

 Ecstasy or MDMA (popularly known as Molly) produces feelings of euphoria, increased energy, and a distorted sense of space and time.
 Short-term side effects of this designer drug can include nausea, blurred vision, and muscle cramps.
 The powerful release of dopamine, serotonin, and norepinephrine is then followed by a crash that can include feelings of depression, anxiety, and irritability.